 2) Organising sets of shots and action around camera and lighting set-ups (although there can be other considerations), for the most effective and economical use of shooting time.
 For instance, filming all shots while in one set-up (camera and lights positioned and facing one direction), before proceeding to shoot all shots in another set-up where the camera and lights are facing the opposite direction from the first.
 This is one reason why films are not filmed in story sequence.

 BNC CONNECTOR: A type of connector used on some VCRs, video and RF equipment providing twist-lock capability.

 CAMCORDER: Combination of camera and video tape recorder in one device.
 Camcorders permit easy and rapid photography and recording simultaneously.
 Camcorders are available in home video and professional formats.
 (See also; video camera).
 More likely now almost all video cameras are camcorders because memory cards (which slot into the camcorder) have taken over from tapes.

 CAMERA LOG: Details written down after each shot / take.
-Including clapper board / slate info and description of shot etc. (An example/template for a "camera log" is included in the "production" section).
+Including clapper board / slate info and description of shot etc. (Example/template for a "camera log").

 CAMERA OPERATOR: Crew member who operates the camera during a shot, under the instructions of his / her DP (Director of Photography), also known as the cinematographer.

 CANDLEPOWER: The unit measure of incident light.
 (See also; lux)

 CAPTION SAFE AREA: Go to; Caption/Title Safe Area

 CATV: Acronym for cable TV, derived from the older term, Community Antenna Television.